SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    student|1
    ```

-   Note that the sequence catalog will be created ONLY when you attempt to insert
+   Note that the sequence catalog will be created ONLY when you create a table
-   a row to a table that has a autoincrement column.
+   with a `autoincrement` column, no matter whether a row has been inserted
+   or not.

 3. Users are not allowed to modify the catalog table or create indexes on them.